uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

   </div>
 </div>

-## Related
+### Related components and patterns

 {:.usa-content-list}
 - <a href="{{ site.baseurl }}/components/memorable-date/">Memorable date</a> component
+- <a href="{{ site.baseurl }}/components/select/">Select</a> component
+- <a href="{{ site.baseurl }}/components/text-input/">Text input</a> component
 - <a href="{{ site.baseurl }}/patterns/create-a-profile/phone-number/">Phone number</a> pattern
 - <a href="{{ site.baseurl }}/patterns/create-a-profile/social-security-number/">Social Security Number</a> pattern

-## References
+### References
 - Asking for a date of birth.
 (December 5, 2013) Retrieved on July 20, 2022, from <a href="https://designnotes.blog.gov.uk/2013/12/05/asking-for-a-date-of-birth/">https://designnotes.blog.gov.uk/2013/12/05/asking-for-a-date-of-birth/</a>
 - Dates. (n.d.)
 Retrieved on July 20, 2022, from <a href="https://design-system.service.gov.uk/patterns/dates/">https://design-system.service.gov.uk/patterns/dates/</a>
 - Why the GOV.UK Design System team changed the input type for numbers.
 (February 24, 2020) Retrieved on July 20, 2022, from <a href="https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/">https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/</a>

-## Changelog
+### Changelog
 - Published November 10, 2022

+### Disclaimer
-Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
+Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
 The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.